A13xB0/GopherSocks/README.md

 ## Examples

 See the `example/` directory for complete working examples:
-- `example/tcplistener/`: TCP server example
+- `example/tcplistener/`: TCP echo server
-- `example/udplistener/`: UDP server example
+- `example/udplistener/`: UDP echo server with session timeout
-- `example/wslistener/`: WebSocket server example
+- `example/wslistener/`: WebSocket echo server

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+This project is more for me than for you, so I will not be providing support.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+Copyright (C) 2025 Alex Bolton

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.